huffstler/huffstler.github.io/site/blog/jarsarezips.md

   Class-Path: <other things>
 ```

 > Oh look, there's the main class name.
-I wonder if I can search tha- yup there's what I needed!
+I wonder if I can search that?
+Yup there's what I needed!